githubvnext/gitHook/README.md

     - Be able to return the WebHook response to GitHub in 10 seconds.
     - Process the Payload Asynchronously using [BranchProtect Azure Function](src/BranchProtect)

+    Full Description on the App Settings can be found in Individual [README.md for WebHook project](src/GitBook.WebHook/README.md).
 When `AppSetting:UseQueue` is set to true, then the below 2 attributes need to be set mandatorily
       - QueueConnection - Full Connection String to a Storage Queue
       - QueueName - Queue Name which would be used by the Asynchronous processor.